Greek parliament approves austere budget for 2016

 Representatives of the euro zone, the European Central Bank and the International Monetary Fund return to Greece on Monday for more talks about pending reforms of the pension and tax systems and public administration.

-Having recapitalised the countries' four systemic banks at less expense to the taxpayer than expected, the government aims to complete a first review of the latest bailout programme in February in order to open promised talks on long-term debt relief from euro zone governments.
+Having recapitalized the countries' four systemic banks at less expense to the taxpayer than expected, the government aims to complete a first review of the latest bailout program in February in order to open promised talks on long-term debt relief from euro zone governments.

 (Additional reporting by Lefteris Karagiannopoulou; Editing by Paul Taylor)